 - The white rhino has three toes, with a middle toe that is very large compared to the outer toes.
 The outer toes are situated closer to the middle toe when compared to the black rhino.
 This is a subtle difference and one needs to be very observant to see it.

-- In perfect substrate, the sole of the foot produces little block-shaped creases, which is unique to each rhino – the same as the finger print of a human being.
+- In perfect substrate, the sole of the foot produces little block-shaped creases, which are unique to each rhino – the same as the fingerprint of a human being.
 This allows trackers to identify individual rhinos.

-- Track size: the front foot is approximately 29cm in length and the hind 28cm long.
+- Track size: the front foot is approximately 29cm in length and the hind is 28cm long.

-- If seen in perfect substrate, its heel has a marked indentation showing two lobes.
+- If seen in the perfect substrate, its heel has a marked indentation showing two lobes.